sevenwestmedia-labs/nx-plugins/libs/nx-esbuild/README.md

 If you create a package.json next to the entrypoint, it will be used instead of the project package.json.
 This is useful when you have a specific lambda have less dependencies installed than the project has.
 Externals will only ever use the root package.json (so it should always be a superset of the lambda entrypoint package.json)

+#### beforeZip hook

+If there is additional preparation you need to do before zipping, you can use the beforeZip hook.
+It will be run with a CWD of the output folder.

 #### Options

 The available options are listed in libs/nx-esbuild/src/executors/build/schema.json